 Another moving day.
 We are moving on from Norfolk, it has been interesting but we agree that we preferred Suffolk.
-Our site has been pleasant and every time a pitch has become vacant another van has arrived a few hours later.
+Our site at Bramble Park has been pleasant and every time a pitch has become vacant another van has arrived a few hours later.
 It is immaculately kept with the grass being cut almost constantly.

 We drive through north Norfolk, around Kings Lynn and up to Boston.
 Gosh it is flat.
 We visited this area when my mucker Will was working in Boston, but I had forgotten how flat it is.